Top 10 Cons & Disadvantages of Poisson Distribution

 5. Underlying Rate Consistency

 Poisson Distribution assumes a consistent rate of occurrence for events, which is often not reflective of real-world scenarios.
 In many cases, the rate at which events occur can fluctuate due to various factors.
-For instance, in retail, the rate of customer arrivals can vary significantly due to time of day, promotions, or seasonal trends.
-When the event rate is not constant, the predictions made by Poisson Distribution can be significantly off, limiting its effectiveness.
+When the event rate is not constant, the predictions made by Poisson Distribution can be significantly off, limiting its effectiveness and making it an unreliable tool for modeling processes with non-stationary rates.

 6. Simplistic Nature